 What Factors Influence the Lifespan of an Injection Molding Machine?

 The lifespan of an injection molding machine is influenced by usage intensity, maintenance quality, and material compatibility.
-Understanding these factors helps in planning for replacement.
+Understanding these factors helps in planning for replacement and building realistic capital expenditure forecasts.
+A machine that processes simple polypropylene parts will have a very different wear profile from one running glass-filled nylon or high-temperature PEEK resin.

 Heavy usage and poor maintenance can reduce a machine’s lifespan to 5-10 years, while well-maintained machines can last up to 20 years or more.